JOIN THE CIVIL AIR PATROL!

 Q:.
 I’m not a pilot.
 Can I still join?

 A: Absolutely!
 CAP offers many avenues of volunteer service.
 Special skill sets are always needed including legal services, public relations, personnel and administration.
 Volunteers who serve the squadron through community outreach, media relations and administrative responsibilities are just as important as the crews that fly the airplanes.CAP’s professional development program and emergency services operations afford non-pilots a plethora of training opportunities and duty positions.

 Q: By joining CAP, do I become a member of the military?

 A: No. While CAP is the official auxiliary of the U.S. Air Force and as such follows its military based customs, courtesies, and organizational structure, members are not military themselves and do not incur any type of military obligation.

 Q: Are there membership dues?

 We are glad you are ready to serve your country and your community with us.
-For more in depth information on CAP and how to get started download the Great Start pamphlet.
-You are also more than welcome to contact us directly through our online form.
+For more in depth information on CAP and how to get started download the Great Start pamphlet (adult/senior member or cadet member).
+You are also more than welcome to contact us directly.